hewison-chris/agora-cl-docs/website/docs/install/install-with-docker.md

 </TabItem>
 <TabItem value="win">

 To ensure that your Docker image has access to a data directory, mount a local drive to your container.
 Right click your Docker tray icon -> `Settings` -> `Shared Drives` -> select your drive -> `Apply`.
 Next, create a directory named `/prysm/` within your shared drive.
-This folder will be used as a local data directory for Prysm.
+This folder will be used as a local data directory for Agora-cl.
 This guide assumes that `C:` is the drive you've selected:

 <Tabs groupId="network" defaultValue="mainnet" values={[
         {label: 'Mainnet', value: 'mainnet'},